magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   (:require-macros [hiccups.core :refer [html]]))
 ```

-There we update the namespace declaration by adding the
+There we updated the namespace declaration by adding the
 `modern-cljs.login.validators` requirement containing the
 `user-credential-errors` validator.